-- Top with the fresh herbs (if using) and serve with basmati rice and some paratha/naan or a salad.
+- Top with the fresh cilantro (if using) and serve with basmati rice and some paratha/naan or a salad.

 If you are trying to limit your carbs, instead of plain white rice, mix your basmati rice (or brown rice) with quinoa, or serve with cauliflower rice.
 I usually do 1 part of each.
 And check out this Low-Carb Naan Bread.

 This recipe also works well with chicken instead of paneer (1 lb boneless/skinless chicken breast or thighs, cut into bite size pieces), but you will have to simmer a bit longer (10-15 mins).